physx-is-fun/C-tutorial/fileio.md

 The function fputs() writes the string s to the output stream referenced by fp.
 It returns a non-negative value on success, otherwise EOF is returned in case of any error.
 You can use int fprintf(FILE *fp,const char *format, ...) function as well to write a string into a file.

+## Reading a file

-Reading a file: Given below is the simplest function to read a single character from a file:
+Given below is the simplest function to read a single character from a file:

 ```c
 int fgetc( FILE * fp );